Spicy Tuna Crispy Rice are bites of heaven that are easy to make. Great as an appetizer to serve at a party, which will impress everyone!

 Trust me when I say this Spicy Tuna Crispy Rice will become your new obsession!

 Think squares of crispy rice, topped with creamy spicy tuna, with the signature jalapeño on top for an extra kick….Yum!
-Paired with my Gyoza dipping sauce to make them even better too!
+Paired with my Gyoza Dipping Sauce to make them even better too!

 Once you have one, it will be pretty hard to stop.
 This is an easy recipe to make and great to serve as an appetizer at a dinner or party, which will impress everyone!

-Another popular Japanese dish you must try is my Kani Salad, it's another personal favourite that I've shared.
+Another popular Japanese inspired dish you must try is my Kani Salad, it's another personal favourite that I've shared.

 Spicy Tuna Crispy Rice is super popular at Japanese restaurants and has always been one of my favourite dishes at Nobu and Sokyo.
 I’ve been lucky enough to visit a few Nobu restaurants and I’ve eaten this dish every single time 🙂